Pricol clarifies on Minda Corp acquisition report; shares slip 10% from day's high

 Pricol has an average target price of Rs 168.33, Trendlyne data showed, suggesting a potential downside of 15.67 per cent.
 The scrip has a one-year beta of 1.54, indicating high volatility.

-Meanwhile, Indian equity benchmarks slipped in early trade today, dragged by banks, financials, technology and pharma stocks.
-As of 11:40 am, the 30-share BSE Sensex pack fell 198 points or 0.32 per cent to trade at 61,121; while the broader NSE Nifty index moved 54 points or 0.30 per cent lower to trade at 17,982.
+Meanwhile, Indian equity benchmarks slipped in late deals today, dragged by banks, financials, technology and pharma stocks.
+As of 1:06 pm, the 30-share BSE Sensex pack fell 358 points or 0.58 per cent to trade at 60,961; while the broader NSE Nifty index moved 111 points or 0.61 per cent lower to trade at 17,925.

-Also read: Adani Green Energy shares gain 4% on refinancing plan, snap 12-day losing run.
+Also Read: Adani Green Energy shares gain 4% on refinancing plan, snap 12-day losing run.
 Full details

-Also read: Tata Steel, Tata Power, Tata Motors, Tata Elxsi: Tata group shares that MFs bought & sold in January
+Also Read: Tata Steel, Tata Power, Tata Motors, Tata Elxsi: Tata group shares that MFs bought & sold in January

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today